DexterDotCode/BarNotes/Readme.md

 ## Features
 BarNotes can be used for pretty much anything.

-- Making tasks lists
+- Jot down your tasks
-- For writing any ideas quickly without leaving you Mac.
-- Using it as a scratchpad.
+- Using it as a scratchpad
-- Writing something you don’t want to forget.
-- For security the notes are encrypted with iCloud keychain, so you can also write your passwords temporarily.
+- For security the notes are encrypted with iCloud keychain, so you can also write your passwords **temporarily**

 ![](Stuff/TopNotes-Main-photo.png)